HarshThakur27/SpiceUp/README.md

 Features
 Recipe Discovery: Browse through a collection of recipes.
-Save Recipes: Save your favorite recipes to access them later.
-Recipe Sharing: Share recipes with friends and family.
 Responsive Design: Fully responsive and optimized for various devices.
 Technologies Used
 React: For building the user interface and managing state.